ev3dev/ev3dev.github.io/docs/sensors/index.md

     only partially follows the LEGO MINDSTORMS convention for I2C sensors, so the driver must be loaded manually.
 See the sensor's page for more information.

+[^di-dflex]: The Dexter Industries dFlex sensor cannot be automatically detected
+    (because pin 2 is not connected to pin 3).
+In order to use this sensor, you must manually set the port to `nxt-analog` mode and then set the driver to `di-dflex`.

 [LEGO 8528]: http://www.bricklink.com/catalogItem.asp?S=8528-1
 [I2C protocol]: https://en.wikipedia.org/wiki/I2c
 [I2C Sensor Addressing]: i2c-sensor-addressing